amanda-tully/timeoff-app/LOG.md

 I need to make the Supervisor response modal.
 I am also thinking that the pending requests should be an infinite scroll and not paginated, I saw that Ionic has something for that.

+## Add loading states
+Saturday 14:30-15:00 <br>
+I've added mocked loading and spinners to the project to make it a bit more realistic even though the data is mocked.

+## Style and make modal functional
+Saturday 15:00-15:20 <br>
+Styled the response modal and added components to SuperVisor page

+## Finish e2e test
+Saturday 16:00-17:15 <br>

+## Add infinite scroll to supervisor request approval section
+Saturday 17:15-17:30  <br>